Foreign Policy Community

 During the 20th Century, a community of agencies specifically tasked with handling America's formal diplomacy and foreign relations has evolved.

 As you read about the records of the various agencies in the foreign Policy Community, please remember that for the records for the period since the beginning of World War II, access to some documentation may be restricted due to security-classification and/or privacy concerns.
 In addition, use of some materials may be restricted due to copyright.
-Information about the Freedom of Information Act and the Privacy Act is found here.
+Please see our information about the Freedom of Information Act and the Privacy Act.

 To begin your research on topics relating to U.S. foreign policy, we suggest that you consult Foreign Relations of the United States.